badd-labs/badd-labs/lab4.1/README.md

 The learning objective of this lab is for students to acquire programming skills in smart contracts and to develop basic programs.
 The lab will consider an educational scenario of smart contract, that is, the rock-paper-scissors game.
 The lab will be developed on Ethereum/Solidity platform using existing programming platform such as Remix.
 There will be programming exercises for students to implement two-party computation (e.g., `max(x,y)`) and three-party rock-paper-scissors game.

 **Lab Description**: This module consists of four lab exercises where the first two exercises (1a and/or 1b) are to set up programming environments.
 Exercise 1b is a bonus one (with 20% extra points).
 The last two exercises require you to design a contract program based on the given requirement.
-There are two programming environments you can choose from: the web-based Remix IDE and the commandline-based Solc.
+There are two programming environments you can choose from: the web-based Remix IDE and the command-line-based Solc.
 Use of Solc will give you 20\% bonus.

 Solidity
 ---

-Solidity is an object-oriented programming language for writing smart contracts mainly on Ethereuem.
-The language tutorial of solidity, including the languarnge syntax, can be found in the documentation [[link](https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html)]
+Solidity is an object-oriented programming language for writing smart contracts mainly on Ethereum.
+The language tutorial of solidity, including the language syntax, can be found in the documentation [[link](https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html)]

 To write a Solidity program, you have to have an account payable, which is used as the constructor.
 Otherwise, you will not be able to make deposits/transfers in the contract.

-Exerise 1a: Helloworld Contract with Remix
+Exercise 1a: Hello-world Contract with Remix
 ---

 In Exercises 1, we will learn to compile and execute a given Solidity program.
-It is a helloworld program given as below.
+It is a hello-world program given as below.
 Function `greeter` takes a string argument and stores it in Variable `greeting`.
 Function `greet` take no argument and returns the value of Variable `greeting`.

 ```
 pragma solidity ^ 0.4.13;